yc3404/Carto_coding/README.md

 # CARTO Data Science Take Home

-This is the repository for CARTO data science take home test.
+This is the repository for data science take home test.

 The repository is consisted of data, RMarkdown code and report.